Check your hours of service information

-This article describes how to use the dashboard to check your hours of service timers and how to use the various timers.
+This article describes how to use the Dashboard and Driving mode lock screens to check your hours of service timers and how to use the various timers.

-- Time Remaining timer: How much of your break is remaining
+Time Remaining: How much of your break is remaining

-- Daily Driving timer: How much longer you can drive today
+Daily Driving: How much longer you can drive today

-- Cycle On Duty timer: How much longer you can be on duty or driving within your cycle
+Cycle On Duty: How much longer you can be on duty or driving within your cycle

-- Since Daily Reset timer: How much longer you can be on duty today
+Since Daily Reset: How much longer you can be on duty today

 The Dashboard screen displays your hours of service (HOS) data.
 The top row highlights your current active status (and sub status, if applicable).